iShares Core S&P Small-Cap ETF (NYSEARCA:IJR) Shares Sold by Bay Colony Advisory Group Inc d b a Bay Colony Advisors

-Bay Colony Advisory Group Inc d b a Bay Colony Advisors lessened its holdings in iShares Core S&P Small-Cap ETF (NYSEARCA:IJR – Free Report) by 26.7% in the first quarter, HoldingsChannel.com reports.
-The firm owned 2,165 shares of the exchange traded fund’s stock after selling 790 shares during the period.
-Bay Colony Advisory Group Inc d b a Bay Colony Advisors’ holdings in iShares Core S&P Small-Cap ETF were worth $206,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Bay Colony Advisory Group Inc d b a Bay Colony Advisors decreased its position in shares of iShares Core S&P Small-Cap ETF (NYSEARCA:IJR – Free Report) by 26.7% in the 1st quarter, HoldingsChannel.com reports.
+The fund owned 2,165 shares of the exchange traded fund’s stock after selling 790 shares during the quarter.
+Bay Colony Advisory Group Inc d b a Bay Colony Advisors’ holdings in iShares Core S&P Small-Cap ETF were worth $206,000 as of its most recent filing with the SEC.

-Other hedge funds have also recently added to or reduced their stakes in the company.
+Other hedge funds and other institutional investors also recently modified their holdings of the company.
 Align Wealth Management LLC acquired a new position in shares of iShares Core S&P Small-Cap ETF during the fourth quarter valued at $26,000.
 JDM Financial Group LLC bought a new stake in shares of iShares Core S&P Small-Cap ETF during the fourth quarter valued at about $26,000.
 Bbjs Financial Advisors LLC bought a new stake in shares of iShares Core S&P Small-Cap ETF during the fourth quarter valued at about $28,000.
 Princeton Global Asset Management LLC bought a new stake in shares of iShares Core S&P Small-Cap ETF during the first quarter valued at about $29,000.
 Finally, Pflug Koory LLC raised its stake in shares of iShares Core S&P Small-Cap ETF by 293.8% during the fourth quarter.
 Pflug Koory LLC now owns 315 shares of the exchange traded fund’s stock valued at $30,000 after purchasing an additional 235 shares in the last quarter.

 iShares Core S&P Small-Cap ETF Stock Down 0.8 %